farm-fe/farm/README.md

 ## Intro

 Farm is a extremely fast vite-compatible web-building tool written in Rust.
-Benchmark against other tools (using Turbopack's benchmark, 1000 React components) as shown below:
+It's designed to be fast, powerful and consistent, aims to provide best experience for web development, which is the real next generation build tool.

 ## Online experience